 Most persons use the entrance on the east side of the building.
-Some use the south entrance at the end of the day.
+Some use the south entrance.
 The south exit is otherwise used as a secondary or emergency exit.
 Staff are aware of people who wander and provide supervision to ensure their safety.

 When commuter vehicles arrive at the beginning of the day, all persons come immediately into the building with appropriate staff assistance.
 At the end of the day, the staff watch for the vehicles as they arrive and provide assistance as needed.
-There is a check-off system in place to document the pick-up and drop-off of each person.
 Vehicles will not leave until all persons have been accounted for.